 All for only ₱1,500.00 (regular seat) Senior citizens are discounted but for a cheaper option there is a ₱1300.00 for aisle seats.

 TIP: If you’re sure that you’ll attend the next year’s festival, you may buy tickets as early as now for they provide ₱500 off the regular price.
 The earlier you buy the ticket the cheaper it will be.

 Around 4:00 AM in the morning, we went to the meeting place in Shell, Jupiter St. Makati City.
 The buses fetched us there.

 We slept while in transit.
 Supposedly we’ll arrived in Lucban around 7:30 AM but we caught up in traffic.
 Good thing we had small breakfast to cover our hunger.

 IDs, food stubs, souvenir straw hat and Itinerary were distributed in the bus.
 They also explained everything before we disembark.
 The bus parked inside Kamay ni Hesus Shrines which means we need to ride a tricycle going to the town proper.

 Kamay ni Hesus is a 5 hectare shrine built last February 2002.
-It’s a pilgrimage site and a healing church.
+It’s a pilgrimage site.

 But before we tour the place we had our breakfast first to avoid the surge of people inside the cafeteria.
 We’re one of the first folks to eat.The breakfast was good. they serve us their famous longannisa, an egg and rice.
 We had coffee as well.
 I enjoyed our meal because i was really hungry then.
 It was just a quick breakfast because we want to let others take our seats afterwards.